protongraph/protongraph/README.md

 To track the work in progress and planned features, [head over the project board](https://github.com/orgs/protongraph/projects)

 ## Build from source

 Automated CI actions will be added back soon, in the meantime you can manually build the project like this:

 + Compile or download the latest Godot 4 build.
 + Clone this repository.
 + Open it in Godot 4.
 + From there, you can export the project to your target platform like any Godot project.

+## Downloads

+Check [the release tab](https://github.com/protongraph/protongraph/releases) to get access to officials builds and see the changelogs.

+You can also downlaod the latest nightly builds [from this page](https://nightly.link/protongraph/protongraph/workflows/builds/main).

 ## Social medias